 Jampp excels among all partners not just in performance, but also in taking the data-driven solution to the next level.
 They understand our needs and users inside out and always provide insights to implement new strategies, which open up more potential for revenue growth” — Natalia Lv, Marketing Manager at DHgate

-Defining each segment was the first step to implement a dynamic retargeting strategy that allowed DHgate to reach users along the entire funnel.
+Defining different audiences was the first step to implementing a dynamic App Retargeting strategy that allowed DHgate to reach users along the entire funnel.

-In this case, 4 dynamic segments were created: Acquired, Activated, Add to Cart, and Monetized.
-After a new user searches for an item it is automatically moved from the Acquired segment to the Activated Segment and so on.
+In this case, 4 dynamic audiences were created: Acquired, Activated, Add to Cart, and Monetized.
+After a new user searches for an item it is automatically moved from the Acquired audience to the Activated audience and so on.

-Understanding that different customers have different interests and purchase habits, the users in the “Purchase” segment were divided according to their spend to distinguish bulk from smaller purchases.
+Understanding that different customers have different interests and purchase habits, the users in the “Purchase” audience were divided according to their spend to distinguish bulk from smaller purchases.

 Then we went one step further and separated wholesale buyers (bulk) from retail buyers (consumer), DHgate could apply our Dynamic Product Ads recommender system, to predict what products would interest each user.

-DHgate is well known for its special offers, but more often than not, a retargeting strategy’s success depends on the ability to deliver a timely, relevant message: showing the users the product they are most interested in, when they are free to see it.
+DHgate is well known for its special offers, but more often than not, an App Retargeting strategy’s success depends on the ability to deliver a timely, relevant message: showing the users the product they are most interested in, when they are free to see it.

 Tip: It’s not only about the special offers: Special promos are great, who doesn’t love a discount?
 But ultimately, they are not sustainable.
 Relevancy trumps everything else.
 Showing the same creative to all your users, even if it has a great offer, will not be as effective as implementing a customized creative strategy.